alexeysas/drl-navigation/Report.md

 ### Goal

-The goal of the preoject is to train Deep Reinforcement Learning agent to Solve "Bananas" environemnt described in the [a readme.md](README.md) using Deep Q-learning with experience replay algorithm from [a the Deepmind paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf)
+The goal of the project is to train agent to Solve "Bananas" environemnt.
+You can found detailed description of the environemnt following the [a link](README.md)

+### Solution Summary

+To solve the environment we are going to use Deep Q-learning with experience replay algorithm published in the [a the Deepmind paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf)

 ![Trained Agent][image1]